Plakoto

 Plakoto (Πλακωτό) is a tables game for two players that is popular in Greece.
 The object is for the player to bring all 15 pieces around to his or her own home board and then bear them off.
 The player who bears off all 15 pieces first wins the game.
 This game is usually played along with two other variants, Févga and Pórtes (the latter is similar to backgammon).
 Together these three games are called Távli, and are played in sequence usually one after the other.
 Game is three, five or seven points.
-A Bulgarian version of Plakoto is known as Tapa and also as Tsillitón (Τσιλλιτόν), in Cyprus.
-Parlett places Plakoto in the same group as the popular mediaeval game of English, as well as the French games of Tieste and Impérial, the Italian game of Testa and Spanish Emperador.
+A Middle Eastern version of this game is Mahbusa, and the Bulgarian version of Plakoto is known as Tapa and also as Tsillitón (Τσιλλιτόν), in Cyprus.
+Parlett places Plakoto in the same group as the popular medieval game of English, as well as the French games of Tieste and Impérial, the Italian game of Testa and Spanish Emperador.

+Goal

+It is a game of contrary movement i.e. the pieces or men move around in opposing directions.
+The goal is to bring all pieces to the home board (points 1 to 6) and then bear them off.
+The one who bears off all 15 pieces first wins the game.

 Play

 Each player has fifteen pieces.
 One player's pieces are placed on the ace-point; the opponent's pieces are placed on the 24 point.
-Players must move their pieces in opposing directions around the Plakotó board.
 At the start of the game each player rolls one die and the player with the higher roll has the privilege of going first.
 That player must roll the dice again to begin the first turn.
 The player who wins a game starts the next game.
 The number of points, or pips, or the places a player can move his pieces is decided by the roll of the dice.